MicrosoftDocs/azure-docs/articles/application-gateway/application-gateway-faq.md

 **Q. Does Application Gateway also support re-encryption of traffic to the backend?**

-Yes, Applicated Gateway supports SSL offload, and end to end SSL which re-encrypts the traffic to the backend.
+Yes, Applicated Gateway supports SSL offload, and end to end SSL, which re-encrypts the traffic to the backend.

 **Q. Can I configure SSL policy to control SSL Protocol versions?**